 Teaching Experience and Services:

-- Faculty, Center for Mind-Body Medicine, Professional Training Programs
+- Senior Faculty, The Center for Mind-Body Medicine, Professional Training Programs

 - Instructor and Content Reviewer, UACIM